wp-plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

+= 1.2.11 =

+- When the admin's browser cannot get the picture selected from the Media Library, the UI fails gracefully.
+- Favicon package unzipping is more robust.
+- Notice to ask users to rank the plugin on WordPress.org.

+= 1.2.10 =

+- Warning fix when used with BuddyPress (bp_setup_current_user).
+See https://wordpress.org/support/topic/wp_debug-notice-for-bp_setup_current_user.

+= 1.2.9 =

+- When selected from the Media Library, the master picture is now retrieved by WP administrator's browser to prevent several issues (locally hosted blogs, blogs protected in a way or another, etc.).

+= 1.2.8 =

+- Plugin successfully tested against WordPress 4.1.

+= 1.2.7 =

+- Fix for WordPress sites hosted on Windows.

+= 1.2.6 =

+- The plugin is now compatible with multisite.

+= 1.2.5 =

+- Fix for login page: favicon code was not injected in this particular page.

+= 1.2.4 =

+- Remove debug messages to avoid false positives in error log.

+= 1.2.3 =

+- Update notifications can be dismissed once for all.
+- New Settings page to enable/disable update notifications.

+= 1.2.2 =

+- Fix for the 403 issue with HostGator hosting service (http://wordpress.org/support/topic/403-error-when-generating-favicon).

 = 1.2.1 =